deepanshs/mrsimulator/docs/getting_started.rst

 Setting up the SpinSystem objects
 ---------------------------------
 An NMR spin system is an isolated system of sites (spins) and couplings.
-You may construct a spin system with as many sites and couplings, as necessary, for this example, we stick to a single-site spin system.
+You may construct a spin system with as many sites and couplings as necessary; for this example, we stick to a single-site spin system.
 Let’s start by first building a site.